+- LANE A

+Switch on

+- LANE B

+Switch on

+- Check EMS indicators ⇒ lights off (see the engine Operations Manual)

-- Starter button $\Rightarrow$ press and hold (without interruption) for max.
+- Starter button ⇒ press and hold (without interruption) for max.
 10 seconds until the engine runs the speed 1500 RPM.
 The engine can be started by electric starter even though the propeller continues to rotate during flight by windmilling and its speed is not sufficient.
 It is not necessary to wait for standstill of the propeller.

-- Throttle

-⇒ adjust to required RPM